pfertyk/blog/content/004-clean-code-in-tests.md

 Then, we create an upcoming transaction, we add a seller and then we can perform an actual test.

 Quite complicated, isn't it?
-Now imagine you have to find a reason a test like this failed.
+Now imagine you have to find a reason why this test has failed.
 It always takes me way too much time to figure out what a test like this actually does.
 And this is not even the worst example I have encountered.
-The worst one had a `sleep(1)` inside to make sure that the object we created become a past one!
+The worst one had a `sleep(1)` inside to make sure that the object we created was a past one!

 The solution here is simple: use [freezegun](https://github.com/spulec/freezegun).
 It provides an easy way of controlling the time inside your tests: